 Manure is a biologically active substance; synthetic fertilizer is not.
-This is important because soil itself is actually a living construct, with millions and millions of living organisms in every square inch.
+This is important because soil itself is a living construct, with millions and millions of living organisms in every square inch.
 Soil life interacts differently and more positively with manure than with synthetic fertilizer.
-By applying manure, farmers can encourage the development of what is sometimes called “healthy soil” that provides critical functions for our environment, such as removing pollutants from water, managing water flow, providing habitat for roots and micro-organisms that are key operators in greenhouse gas cycles.
+By applying manure, farmers can encourage the development of healthy soil that provides critical functions such as removing pollutants from water, managing water flow, providing habitat for roots and micro-organisms that are key operators in greenhouse gas cycles.
 Of course, it is possible to apply manure in excess quantities and overwhelm the soil’s ability to assimilate it in a healthy manner.

 No, but there are management and handling guidelines that should be followed.
 Animal manure that is not managed and applied correctly can be a reservoir for undesirable bacteria and other pathogens, a breeding ground for flies and insects, and can contribute to water pollution.
-(To understand why farmers might use manure, given these risks, see answer to preceding question).
 Most soil amendments have handling guidelines.
 They differ depending on the product being used.
 For example, a popular source of nitrogen source in agriculture is anhydrous ammonia, which can be directly hazardous to human health and can carry the risk of water contamination.